-Transit Police report they're looking for this guy for going balls to the wall and other passengers on a hurtling Red Line train Sunday night.
+Transit Police report they're looking for this guy for going balls to the wall on a hurtling Red Line train Sunday night.

 In 2013, the Red Line is now 3 for 3 for morning delays, this time due to signal problems at North Quincy.